Donald Duk: Characters

-This novel also deals with the issues with racism.
-As Donald Duk accepts his culture more and more, he begins to see the racism around him more and more.
-He sees the racism in school with the way his teacher, Mr. Meanwright, portrays Asians as passive and noncompetitive.
-He sees it in the country's history, which doesn't acknowledge the help of Chinese workers to build the Central Pacific Railroad.
-He also sees it in himself.
-"What's wrong with racists, anyway?"
-Mom asks.
-"We have been living with them for over a hundred years now, and we get along with them fine." (p.
-150) As time moves on this consciousness of racism allows him to appreciate the famous figures who tried to change this view and he learns to be proud of who he is.

 Literary significance and reception

 Donald Duk is recognized by many critics as "a small masterpiece" (novelist Tom Robbins, back cover of book).
 Kirkus Reviews described the novel as a "wonderfully zany coming-of-age journey that deals with the interpenetration of Chinese myth and American popular culture".
 Donald Duk has also become required reading at many schools, "having sold 45,000 copies, many through college course adoptions".
 Donald Duk has been the subject of several scholarly works by academics, and remains one of Chin's more popular and studied works.